kaizhu256/node-istanbul-lite/README.md

     "bin": {
         "istanbul-lite": "lib.istanbul.js"
     },
-    "description": "this zero-dependency package will provide a browser-compatible version of the istanbul (v0.4.5) coverage-tool", "devDependencies": {
+    "description": "this zero-dependency package will provide a browser-compatible version of the istanbul (v0.4.5) coverage-tool, with a working web-demo", "devDependencies": {
         "electron-lite": "kaizhu256/node-electron-lite#alpha",
         "utility2": "kaizhu256/node-utility2#alpha"